magn8p/GettingAndCleaningData/CodeBook.md

 All the column names have been derived from the original information provided in the features_info.txt file provided along with the data set.
 The values presented in the table calculate the average(mean) of each subject averaging over every activity and variable.

+*Activity* - String and indicates the activity performed by the subject when the observation has been made.

+*Subject* - Numeric and points to the subject ID (total of 30).

+*Other Column labels* - Means and standard deviations of time domain and frequency domain measurements, details can be found below.

 “
 Feature Selection
 =================